trueos/trueos-docs/trueos-handbook/install.rst

   partition is larger than 2 TB, the GPT option must be selected**.
   Since some older motherboards do not support GPT, if the installation fails, try again with :guilabel:`MBR (Legacy)` selected.
 When in doubt, try the default selection first.

-Note this section will not appear if a partition other than :guilabel:`Use entire disk` is chosen in the :guilabel:`Selected Partition` drop-down menu.
+.. note:: This section does not appear if a partition other than :guilabel:`Use entire disk` is chosen in the :guilabel:`Selected Partition` drop-down menu.

-* **ZFS pool name:** To use a pool name other than the default of *tank*, check this box and input the name of the pool.
-Note *root* is reserved and can not be used as a pool name.
+* **ZFS pool name:** To use a pool name other than the default of *tank*, check this box and input the name of the pool. *Root* is reserved and can not be used as a pool name.

-* **Force ZFS 4k block size:** This option should only be checked if the disk supports 4k, even though it lies and reports its size as 512b.
+* **Force ZFS 4k block size:** This option is only used if the disk supports 4k, even though it lies and reports its size as 512b.
 Use with caution as it may cause the installation to fail.

 After making any selections, click :guilabel:`Next` to access the ZFS configuration screens.
 The rest of this section provides a ZFS overview and then demonstrates how to customize the ZFS layout.

-.. index:: ZFS
+.. index:: ZFS overview
 .. _ZFS Overview:

 ZFS Overview